 Packing Your Moving Truck

-Moving requires as much work and thought as you can give it and then some.
-For example, of all the things you’ll have to do, have you thought about the best ways of packing your moving truck?
+Moving requires as much work and thought as you can give it — and then some.
+For example, have you thought about the best way to pack your moving truck?
+Probably not.
 Yet another reason you need to follow a good moving checklist.
-It’s simple enough with the right knowledge, but there are many things you just might not have thought of.

 Get the necessary equipment before you start